 - Fresh thyme for garnish optional

-Heat over medium high heat until liquid begins to bubble.
-Cover and simmer for about 30 minutes, or until a thermometer reads 165 degrees when inserted into the largest portion of chicken meat.
+- Heat over medium high heat until liquid begins to bubble.
+Cover, turn heat down, and simmer for about 30 minutes, or until a thermometer reads 165 degrees when inserted into the largest portion of chicken meat.

-While chopping the chicken, Add the pasta (or potatoes) to the stock pot.
+- While chopping the chicken, Add the pasta (or potatoes for grain free) to the stock pot.
 Cook uncovered until pasta is done, about 10-15 minutes.